 - hair loss

-- extreme thirst or
+- extreme thirst

-- any other symptoms of concern.
+- any other symptoms concerning you.

 - Do you feel drowsy or weak?